ethan-campbell/ethan-campbell.github.io/_pages/research.md

 ![Upper-ocean salinity in the seasonal ice zone from an Argo float](/assets/images/float_section_psal_5904183.jpg){:height="400px" width="1000px" style="border: 0.75px solid black"}

 **Southern Ocean sea ice thickness is an important climate variable due to its impact on freshwater fluxes, ocean-atmosphere heat exchange, and momentum transfer.** Yet monitoring its evolution from satellites has proven challenging, in part owing to a sparsity of in situ measurements for validation purposes.
 In this ongoing project, I estimate Antarctic sea ice formation and melt using local mixed-layer salinity budgets constructed along the drift trajectories of under-ice Argo profiling floats.
 This enables the creation of an observationally-grounded circumpolar climatology of Antarctic sea ice production and melt rates, which together represent the rate of change of ice thickness.
-Stay tuned!

 ## Constraining the accumulation and loss of snow on Antarctic sea ice